jwaliszko/ExpressiveAnnotations/README.md

                     others of its kind, i.e. ExpressiveAttribute.
 Value is optional and not set by default, which means that execution order is undefined.
 ErrorMessage      - Gets or sets an explicit error message string.
 A difference to default
-					behavior is awareness of new format specifiers, given in curly brackets, used to extract values of specified fields, e.g. {field}, {field.field}
+					behavior is awareness of new format items, i.e. {fieldPath[:indicator]}.
-					within current model context.
+					Given in curly brackets, can be used to extract values of specified fields, e.g. {field}, {field.field}, within current model context or display names of such fields, e.g. {field:n}.
 Braces can be escaped by double-braces, i.e. to output a { use {{ and to output a } use }}.
 The same logic works for messages provided in resources.
 ```

-Full API documentation *(probably not useful at all, since the note above covers almost exhaustively what is actually needed to work with EA)* generated with [Sandcastle](https://sandcastle.codeplex.com/) (with the support of [SHFB](http://shfb.codeplex.com/)), can be downloaded in the form of compiled HTML help file from [here](doc/api/api.chm?raw=true) (only C# API, no JavaScript there).
+Full API documentation *(probably not much useful, since the note above covers almost exhaustively what is actually needed to work with EA)* generated with [Sandcastle](https://sandcastle.codeplex.com/) (with the support of [SHFB](http://shfb.codeplex.com/)), can be downloaded in the form of compiled HTML help file from [here](doc/api/api.chm?raw=true) (only C# API, no JavaScript there).

 #####<a id="implementation">Implementation</a>